tradingstrategy-ai/docs/source/programming/market-data/candle-format.rst

 OHLCV Candle format
 ===================

-Trading Strategy has a specific OHLCV (open-high-low-close) :ref:`candle` format that is more tailored for decentralised markets.
+Trading Strategy has a specific OHLCV (open-high-low-close) :term:`candle` format that is more tailored for decentralised markets.
 Trading Strategy uses (first trade, last trade) style candle pricing over traditional cryptocurrency open/close price where open is the last close.